rOY369/Docs/work/IoT/sustainable_software_architecture.md

 - Meet system requirements and objectives
 - Enable flexible distribution/partitioning of the system
 - Reduce cost of maintenance and evolution
-	- Anticipating main kinds of changes that
+	- Anticipating main kinds of changes that will occur in the system at the architecture level, ensuring the design will facilitate such changes
+	- And localising as far as possible the effects of such changes on design documents, code and o

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NDI2NDQ3Nyw0OTc4MTg4MTBdfQ==
+eyJoaXN0b3J5IjpbMTk0NjcxOTkzNCw0OTc4MTg4MTBdfQ==
 -->